BadisKefi/portfolio-next.js/README.md

 ## Important

-If you want to be a professional developer, you have to know the fundamentals like JavaScript and CSS really well.
-I highly recommend you go through my [Professional JavaScript](https://bytegrad.com/courses/professional-javascript) and [Professional CSS](https://bytegrad.com/courses/professional-css) courses.

-I'm close to releasing a complete React & Next.js course.
-Get on the email list to receive early-bird pricing: [link](https://email.bytegrad.com/).
+If you want a website like this , contact me on my email address , i will be more than happy to help.

 ## Setup

-1. Add RESEND_API_KEY environment variable in .env.local
+1. Add RESEND_API_KEY environment variable in .env.local ( just go to the resend website & generate an api key to be able to use the email contact feature)
-2. In the send-email.ts action file, change the "to" email to your own email
+2. In the send-email.ts action file, change the "to" email to your own email ( so that you can recieve the contact emails )